wkeeling/selenium-wire/README.rst

     from seleniumwire import webdriver

 Then it's just a matter of creating a new driver instance.
-Firefox and Chrome require no additional configuration.
+For Firefox and Chrome, you don't need to pass any Selenium Wire specific options (you can still pass any of your own webdriver specific options however).

 **Firefox**